wajihullahbaig/deepseekv3-minimal/README.md

 # deepseekv3-minimal
 Creating the DeepSeek V3 model from scratch

+# Please note this is a work in progress!

 ## Purpose
 Learning the architecture of DeepSeek V3 can be challenging.
 To understand it, the surrounding mechanisms of training, floating point (8 bit) optimizations etc are not required.
 Therefore, to make things simple, this repo exists.